genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 So, what has this found?

 - At the bottom, the Total Results is 8.
 There are 8 records where the region is UK but the country code is not GBR.
 - The Distinct Values is 6.
-There are 6 Country Codes where the region is UK but the country code is not GBR.
+There are 6 Country Codes where the region is UK, but whose country code is not GBR.
 These are the six rows displayed.

 Note that there is no validation of the field when you use the `distinct` command.
 So if we ran the previous example, but we incorrectly typed `COUNTRY_COD` instead of `COUNTRY_CODE`.
 The command would still work, but the result is potentially confusing.